lsmj/phrint/README.md

 ## Methods

 ### p (print)
-Prints the input preformatted on a bleached yellow background.
+Prints the input type and data on a clutter free bleached yellow background.
 Especially useful when tracking state types or data.
 Objects are JSON encoded.

-`p(array $input)`
+`p(mixed $input)`

 Code example:
 ```php